 One of the great things about inbound marketing is that your content keeps paying dividends over time, long after it was originally promoted.
-Just consider what HubSpot CMO Mike Volpe said during his session at the LeWeb'12 Paris conference earlier this month:

 What if the campaigns you're working on this month were still generating leads for you six months later?
 What about three years later?

 Similar to the offers we create, we here at HubSpot have also found that more than 65% of the leads we generate from our blog each month come from older articles that weren't published in the last six months.

 In other words, old content and offers you've created months -- even years -- ago has a huge potential to continue generating new leads now and in the future.
 (Doesn't inbound marketing rock?)

 SEO and Lead Generation

 The content you're creating now shouldn't only consider your current campaigns and goals; it should also be optimized to generate leads months and years into the future.

 But how do you make sure your content is getting found and generating leads long after you've stopped promoting it through channels like email, calls-to-action, and social media?
 The same way you'd make sure of it on a blog post: by optimizing it for search engines.

 Organic search traffic is considered the most consistent source of quality leads across all the traffic channels available to you.
 At times, it's up to seven times more likely to convert a visitor than a traffic source you paid for.
 Why?